 As a Registered Psychotherapist and Canadian Certified Counsellor – many insurance plans cover his services.

 Currently our intern is Carly Boyle, a practicum student completing her Master's degree with City University.
-Carly has already completed a practicum placement with the school district and enjoyed working with children of all ages.
+Carly has already completed a practicum placement with the school district and enjoyed counselling children and teens.
 Working at Seahorse Counselling and Consulting is allowing Carly to flourish as she further develops her skills providing counselling for both children and adults.

-If you are interested in receiving counselling from our practicum student, please feel free to book an appointment on line.
+If you are interested in receiving counselling from our practicum student Carly, please feel free to book an appointment online.